DarkoKukovec/crypto-fs/README.md

 ## Base FS

 By default, this module relies on the native fs module, but this can be changed.
 If you have a different module that exposes the same methods (e.g. ftp-fs, s3-fs), you can set it as the base fs.
-For every exposed method, it will be documented which methods does it require from the base fs.
+For every exposed method, it will be documented which methods does it require from the base fs (except for the same method).
 If you're using the default fs module, you can ignore this info.

 ## Implemented methods